 Thank you for your patience as we adapt to this new normal!

 Generally floating is very safe, although if you have concerns it’s always wise to run something new past your health care providers.
 I recently developed a list of general facts and medical-specific issues with an MD friend, with the intent of giving people the relevant info they need to discuss floating with their doctors.
 Please feel free to share!

 General Facts about Floating and FLOAT Boston:

-– The water is kept at skin temperature (93–95 degrees) for comfortable floats of 90 minutes and more.
+The float solution is kept at skin temperature (93–95 degrees) for comfortable floats of 90 minutes and more.
 The environment is warm, humid, quiet, and dark.

-– The float solution is filtered water and very large amounts of Epsom salts (magnesium sulfate).
+The float solution is sanitized filtered water and very large amounts of Epsom salts (magnesium sulfate).
 There are about 900 pounds of Epsom salt in each of our tanks, which makes floating easy.

 Some Specific Medical Considerations:

 Uncontrolled epilepsy is a contraindication, as is any medication that compromises your ability to be alert and responsible alone in a bath.

 If you have asthma or COPD, humidity might be a comfort issue.

 If your kidney function is compromised, talk to your doctor about the magnesium soak before you come float.